-The compliance function also has the role of verifying whether the new products and the new procedures are in accordance with the regulatory framework in force and with any amendments thereto included in adopted normative acts whose provisions will become applicable later.
+The compliance function also has the role of verifying whether the new products and the new procedures are in accordance with the applicable regulatory framework in force.

 The Antifraud function

 The role of the antifraud function is to prevent, detect and manage the risk of fraud.